7 eBay Alternatives: Other Places to Flip Items

 6. Nextdoor

 Nextdoor is a social network connecting neighbors within the same communities, letting them post about local events, lost and found pets, and other goings.
-But did you know that you can also post items for sale on Nextdoor?
+Did you know that you can also post items for sale on Nextdoor?

-Nextdoor also allows you to edit and share your listings and offer them a reduced price to get more potential buyers.
+Nextdoor also allows you to edit and share your listings and offer them a reduced price to attract potential buyers.

-Perhaps the best thing about using Nextdoor to sell unwanted items is that you know the people nearby in the same neighborhood as you.
-Knowing you won’t have to make a trip across town and meet a complete stranger gives you some peace of mind.
+The best thing about using Nextdoor to sell unwanted items is that you know the people nearby in the same neighborhood as you.
+Knowing you won’t have to travel across town and meet a stranger gives you some peace of mind.

 7. Instagram